 Historical Past-Year Versions of Connecticut Form CT-UISR

-We have a total of eight past-year versions of Form CT-UISR in the TaxFormFinder archives, including for the previous tax year.
+We have a total of nine past-year versions of Form CT-UISR in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 CT-UISR, 2016 Urban and Industrial Site Reinvestment Tax Credit